-The New World Order said about maintaining L3, among others:
+The New World Order said about maintaining L3 in 2016, among others:

 - Judge at least four Premier Events (RPTQ, WMCQ, Grand Prix, Pro Tour, World Magic Cup) per calendar year.
 Not doing so will create a flag for this level status to be reviewed.

 There’s been some concern about what will happen in remote regions, which either don’t get many Premier Events or where travel is so expensive that reaching four such tournaments a year is too much.
 The idea here is not to put L3s there in a tough spot; rather, it’s to ensure a reasonable minimum amount of judging.
 We’d like L3s to stay in touch with large tournaments in order to maintain contact with judge communities, foster exchange of ideas, encourage policy discussion, and just keeping us sharp.
 The number 4 was chosen because 85% of L3s already reach that number through GPs alone, and adding the other event types should mean that only a handful of L3s would be flagged.

 We do understand it’s quite hard in some regions to judge that much; in those cases we’ll make exceptions.
 So no need to worry excessively about this and if you have any question please contact me.

 This is a topic I frequently hear misconceptions about, so a refresher might be useful.

 The most important part of the checklist is the two recommendations you must receive from L3 judges.
 This is very important because many aspects of L3 are subjective by nature and can’t be quantified – so we ask you to bring observations made by other judges to support your case.
 An L3 recommendation isn’t simply a collection of facts either – it’s an L3 vouching for you, demonstrating why they believe you should be L3.